-Professor Owens has worked professionally for over thirty years as an actor, director, and designer, and since 1993 has been a proud member of Equity/AEA, the American labor union representing the world of live theatrical performance.
-Representative career acting roles include Lizzie in the award-winning Haywire at the Kennedy Center in Washington, DC, Anne Collier in The 1940s Radio Hour at the Hilton Head Playhouse, Lina Lamont in Singin’ in the Rain at Missouri’s Arrow Rock Lyceum, Elizabeth in The Crucible at Kent State, Mrs. Anna in The King and I for Germany’s Frankfurt Theatre, Marmee in Little Women, the Musical here at Converse, the Nurse in Romeo and Juliet at Great Lakes Theater as an emergency understudy, and Marguerite in The Scarlet Pimpernel at Virginia’s Barter Theater where she spent 5 years as a resident company member actor and designer.
+Melissa Owens has worked professionally for over 30 years as a Theatre actor, educator, director, and designer.
+A member of Equity/AEA, her representative career acting roles include: Anne Collier in The 1940s Radio Hour, Lina Lamont in Singin’ in the Rain, Elizabeth in The Crucible, Mrs. Anna in The King and I, Marmee in Little Women, Nurse in Romeo and Juliet, and Marguerite in The Scarlet Pimpernel at Virginia’s Barter Theater, where she spent 5 years as a resident company member.

 “I’m excited to share with you the transformative work of Michael Chekhov, whose technique teaches theatre practitioners to ‘find the way from the Imaginative to the actual’.” – Professor Melissa Owens